Silisav3/airbnb-superhost/README.md

 ```
 ## Running instructions

 For this project, we made use of GNU make.
-In order to run the whole project type in your terminal the command make.If you are would like to learn more about GNU make, we advice you to visit the following [site](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles/).
+In order to run the whole project type in your terminal the command make.If you would like to learn more about GNU make, we advice you to visit the following [site](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles/).

-Before running the makefile, make sure you have the following packages installed :
+Before running the makefile, please make sure you have the following packages installed :
 ```
         install.packages("pacman")
         install.packages("googledrive")